jamatarmusic/GENajam/README.md

 **LFO ACTIVATE** - The LFO on and off is assigned to MOD WHEEL (CC ch 1).
 To change types of LFO, head to Page **13 - LFO/FM/AM** in FM editing.
 To turn on Amplitude Modulation, go to page **12 - Amp Mod** and set to **ON** on all the operators you want it on, then dial up AM on Page 13.

-**STEREO SPREAD MODE** - There is a stereo spread poly mode.
+**STEREO SPREAD MODE** - There is a stereo spread poly mode on PAGE 01 of FM edit mode.
 For each note, left, right or center channel is picked randomly for each key press.
 This gives a very pleasing stereo spread to pads and epianos.
 First select a patch in POLY mode.
 Then press the **PRESET / FM EDIT** button to enter FM editing.
-Navigate to page **13 - LFO/FM/AM** and twist the OP1 knob to the right until "PAN" appears.
-This mode remains active until you twist the OP1 knob to the left on page **13 - LFO/FM/AM** and "PAN" disappears.
+Navigate to page **01:Alg FB Pan**.
+The OP1 knob will switch the spread icon from OFF to ON.

 ## Boot menu